* This is the Consumer Version. *

 Large blockages of the arm arteries, which are rare, may cause fatigue, cramping, or pain felt in the arm muscles when the arm is used repeatedly.

 In some people who have had predictable, stable claudication, claudication can suddenly worsen.
 For example, calf pain that occurs after walking 10 blocks may suddenly occur after walking one block.
 This change may indicate that a new clot has formed in a leg artery.
-Such people should be evaluated by a specialist as soon as possible.
+Such people should seek medical care immediately.

-Usually, angiography (see Other Tests for Heart and Blood Vessel Disorders : Angiography of Peripheral Blood Vessels), an invasive procedure, is done only after the need for surgery or angioplasty has been established.
+Usually, angiography , an invasive procedure in which a flexible plastic catheter is inserted into one of the large arteries in the upper thigh, is done only when surgery or angioplasty (opening up a blockage by inflating a small balloon within the artery) is required.
 In such cases, its purpose is to provide doctors with clear images of the affected arteries before surgery or angioplasty is done.
 Rarely, angiography is needed to determine whether surgery or angioplasty is possible.
-In angiography, a radiopaque dye, which can be seen on x-rays, is injected into an artery.
-The dye outlines the artery.
+In angiography, a radiopaque contrast agent (dye), which can be seen on x-rays, is injected into an artery via the flexible plastic catheter.
+The contrast agent shows an outline of the inside of the artery when x-rays are done.
 Thus angiography can show the precise diameter of the artery and is more accurate than Doppler ultrasonography in detecting some blockages.
-At some medical centers, a less invasive type of angiography can be done with helical (spiral) computed tomography (called CT angiography) or with a type of magnetic resonance imaging (called magnetic resonance angiography, or MRA—see Magnetic Resonance Imaging).

 For people with atherosclerosis, doctors try to identify risk factors, often by doing blood tests to measure levels of cholesterol, sugar (glucose), and, occasionally, homocysteine.
 Blood pressure is measured on more than one occasion to determine if it is consistently high.

-Doctors must rule out spinal stenosis (narrowing of the spinal canal), which can also produce pain during physical activity.
+Doctors use magnetic resonance imaging (MRI) to rule out spinal stenosis (narrowing of the spinal canal), which can also cause pain during physical activity.
 However, this pain, unlike intermittent claudication, is not relieved by rest.

 The aims of treatment are the following:

-Angioplasty is often done immediately after angiography.
+Angioplasty is sometimes done immediately after angiography.
 Angioplasty may be done to relieve symptoms and thus postpone or avoid surgery.
 Sometimes it is used in combination with surgery.
-Angioplasty consists of inserting a catheter with a balloon at its tip into the narrowed part of the artery and then inflating the balloon to clear the blockage (see ).
+Angioplasty consists of inserting a catheter with a balloon at its tip into the narrowed part of the artery and then inflating the balloon to clear the blockage.
 To keep the artery open, doctors may insert a permanent wire mesh (a stent) into the artery.
+Some stents now contain drugs that are slowly released (drug-eluting stents) and prevent regrowth of the blockage.
 Angioplasty is usually done as an outpatient procedure.
 Angioplasty is rarely painful but may be somewhat uncomfortable because the person has to lie still on a hard table.
 A mild sedative, but no general anesthetic, is given.

 Angioplasty cannot be done successfully if too many areas of an artery are narrowed, if the narrowed section is too long, or if the artery is severely and extensively hardened.
 After angioplasty, surgery may be needed if a blood clot (thrombus) forms in the narrowed area, if a piece of the clot (embolus) breaks off and blocks an artery downstream, if blood seeps into the lining of the artery causing a bulge inward that blocks blood flow (a disorder called dissection), or if severe bleeding occurs.